2010-11 Program on Analysis of Object Data

 Directorate Liaison: Nell Sedransk (NISS and SAMSI)

 National Advisory Committee Liaison: Jianqing Fan (Princeton)

 AOD extends the very active research area of Functional Data Analysis and generalizes the fundamental FDA concept of curves as data points, to the more general concept of objects as data points.
-Examples include images, shapes of objects in 3D, points on a manifold, tree structured objects, and various types of movies.
+Examples included images, shapes of objects in 3D, points on a manifold, tree structured objects, and various types of movies.
 Specific AOD contexts can be grouped in a number of interesting ways.
 A grouping of perhaps mathematical interest is considered first.
 This is in terms of the type of space in which the data objects lie:

 - Euclidean, i.e., (constant length) vectors of real numbers.

 - Mildly non-Euclidean, i.e. points on a manifold and shapes.

 - Strongly non-Euclidean, i.e. tree or graph structured objects.